iter-tools/iter-tools/API.md

 **collate([comparator](#comparator), ...[sources](#sourceiterable))**

 Combines values from each `source` in `sources` into a single iterable, peserving the ordering of values within each `source`.
-Collate uses `comparator` to establish a partial ordering of items at the head of each `source`.
+Collate uses `comparator` to establish a partial ordering of values at the head of each `source`.
 At each step it yields the lowest value in the ordering then recomputes the ordering.

 ```js
 collate([1, 2, 5, 6], [3, 4]); // Iterable[1, 2, 3, 4, 5, 6]